-Coefficient alpha, sometimes called Cronbach’s alpha, is a statistical index that is used to evaluate the internal consistency or reliability of an assessment.
+Coefficient alpha reliability, sometimes called Cronbach’s alpha, is a statistical index that is used to evaluate the internal consistency or reliability of an assessment.
 That is, it quantifies how consistent we can expect scores to be, by analyzing the item statistics.
 A high value indicates that the test is of high reliability, and a low value indicates low reliability.
+This is one of the most fundamental concepts in psychometrics, and alpha is arguably the most common index.

 The classic reference to alpha is Cronbach (1954).
 He defines it as: